nipy/nitime/doc/discussion/base_classes.rst

 Time
 ====
+Experimental data is usually represented with regard to *relative* time.
+That is, the time relative to the beginning of the measurement.
+This is in contrast to many other kinds of data, which are represented with regard to *absolute* time, (one example of this kind of time is calendaric time, which includes a reference to some common point, such as 0 CE, or Jan.
+1st 1970).
+An example of data which benefits from representation with absolute time is the representation of financial time-series, which can be compared against each other, using the common reference and for which the concept of the work-week applies.

-The first set of base classes is a set of representations of time.
-All these classes inherit from :class:`np.array` with the dtype limited to be :class:`timedelta64`.
-The reason we want to use :class:`timedelta64` and not :class:`datetime64` is that while the latter represents *absolute* time (that is, time including the date and time), the former represents *relative* time, which is the more useful representation, when it comes to experimental data.
-This is because most often the absolute calender time of the occurence of events in an experiment is of no importance.
-Rather, the comparison of the time progression of different experiments conducted in different calendar times (different days, different times in the same day) is more common.
+However, because most often the absolute calender time of the occurence of events in an experiment is of no importance, we can disregard it.
+Rather, the comparison of the time progression of data in different experiments conducted in different calendar times (different days, different times in the same day) is more common.

+The underlying representation of time in :module:`nitime` is in arrays of dtype :class:`int64`.
+This allows the representation to be immune to rounding errors arising from representation of time with floating point numbers (see [Goldberg1991]_).
+However, it restricts the smallest time-interval that can be represented.
+In :module:`nitime`, the smallest discrete time-points are of size :attribute:`base_unit`, and this unit is *picoseconds*.
+Thus, all underlying representations of time are made in this unit.
+Since for most practical uses, this representation is far too small, this might have resulted, in most cases in representations of time too long to be useful.
+In order to make the time-objects more manageable, time objects in :module:`nitime` carry a :attribute:`time_unit` and a :attribute:`_conversion_factor`, which can be used as a convenience, in order to convert between the representation of time in the base unit and the appearance of time in the relevant time-unit.

-These representation will all serve as the underlying machinery to index into the :class:`TimeSeries` objects with arrays of time-points.
+The first set of base classes is a set of representations of time itself.
+All these classes inherit from :class:`np.array`.
+As mentioned above, the dtype of these classes is :class:`int64` and the underlying representation is always at the base unit.
+These representations will all serve as the underlying machinery to index into the :class:`TimeSeries` objects with arrays of time-points.
 The additional functionality common to all of these is described in detail in :ref:`time_series_access`.
-Briefly, they will all have an :func:`at` method, which allows indexing with arrays of :class:`timedelta64`.
+Briefly, they will all have an :func:`at` method, which allows indexing with time-objects of various kind.
 The result of this indexing will be to return the time-point in the the respective :class:`TimeSeries` which is most appropriate (see :ref:`time_series_access` for details).
 They will also all have an :func:`index_at` method, which returns the integer index of this time in the underlying array.
 Finally, they will all have a :func:`during` method, which will allow indexing into these objects with an :ref:`interval_class`.
 This will return the appropriate times corresponding to an :ref:`interval_class` and :func:`index_during`, which will return the array of integers corresponding to the indices of these time-points in the array.

-There are three types of Time base classes: :ref:`EventArray` :ref:`NonUniformTime`, and :ref:`UniformTime`. :ref:`time_table` captures the essential differences between them.
+There are three types of Time base classes: :ref:`TimeArray` :ref:`NonUniformTime`, and :ref:`UniformTime`. :ref:`time_table` captures the essential differences between them.

-.. _EventArray:
+.. _TimeArray:

-:class:`EventArray`
+:class:`TimeArray`
 -------------------

 This class has the least restrictions on it: it will be a 1d array, which